MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-emergency-locations-addresses-and-call-routing.md

 - The emergency calling network of that country.

+For example:

 **In the United States:**

 - If a Teams client is located at a tenant-defined dynamic emergency location, emergency calls from that client are automatically routed to the PSAP serving that geographic location.

 - If a Teams client is not located at a tenant-defined dynamic emergency location, emergency calls from that client are screened by a national call center to determine the location of the caller before transferring the call to the PSAP serving that geographic location.

 - If an emergency caller is unable to update their emergency location to the screening center, the call will be transferred to the PSAP serving the caller's registered address.

 **In Canada, Ireland, and the United Kingdom**, emergency calls are first screened to determine the current location of the user before connecting the call to the appropriate dispatch center.

-  **In France, Germany, and Spain**, emergency calls are routed directly to the PSAP serving the emergency address associated with the number regardless of the location of the caller.
+**In France, Germany, and Spain**, emergency calls are routed directly to the PSAP serving the emergency address associated with the number regardless of the location of the caller.**

 **In the Netherlands**, emergency calls are routed directly to the PSAP for the local area code of the number regardless of the location of the caller.

 **In Australia**, emergency addresses are configured and routed by the carrier partner.

 **In Japan**, emergency calling is not supported.

+**For complete information about emergency calling support, see ...**

 For more information, see: